djacidfx/PHP-Boiler-Plate/README.md

-##a basic PHP boilerplate structure along with explanations and ideas for enhancement.
+## A basic PHP boilerplate structure along with explanations and ideas for enhancement.

 **Explanation**